Trevrosa/abc/README.md

 - install [mold](https://github.com/rui314/mold)
 - create file `token` at project root and put your bot token in
 - create file `cat_apikey` at project root and put your [cat api key](https://thecatapi.com) in
+- for the command `getsong`, if you have a folder you want to put files larger than 10mb, set the `ABC_SHARED_DIR` environment variable to that folder.
+- for the command `getsong` if you have an external host url, create file `external_host` and put the base url in. if you don't, just `touch external_host`
 - install [yt-dlp](https://github.com/yt-dlp/yt-dlp/) and make sure the binary is available in `/usr/bin`
 - if on windows, building might not work.
 - `cargo build -r`